JonTDean/project_prometheus/Readme.md

 # C950 NHP3 Task 2

 This repository contains the implementation and tests for the C950 NHP3 Task 2.
-It includes various data structures and algorithms, particularly focusing on hashing algorithms like `xxHash` and data structures such as hash tables.
+It includes various data structures and algorithms,such as hashing algorithms like `xxHash` and custom data structures such as the `muxmux hash table`.

 ## Structure